tasnim-mohammd/QA1-Assignments-/README.md

 #### - Issue Type : code smell
 #### - Issue Severity : Minor
 #### - Issue Description :
-The CTRL_MASK constants was deprecated in Java 9 and this reduced maintainability. so i found that it replaced with the InputEvent.CTRL_DOWN_MASK constants
+The CTRL_MASK constants was deprecated in Java 9 and this reduced maintainability. so I found that it replaced with the InputEvent.CTRL_DOWN_MASK constants
 ### 9.2 Remove this use for "SHIFT_MASK"; it is deprecated
 #### - Issue Type : code smell
 #### - Issue Severity : Minor
 #### - Issue Description :
-The SHIFT_MASK constants was deprecated in Java 9 and this reduced maintainability. so i found that it replaced with the InputEvent.SHIFT_DOWN_MASK constants
+The SHIFT_MASK constants was deprecated in Java 9 and this reduced maintainability. so I found that it replaced with the InputEvent.SHIFT_DOWN_MASK constants

 ![image](https://user-images.githubusercontent.com/114527203/225839870-6938c519-bbaf-4ec8-914e-623d5ccff5f3.png)